FreeWaveTechnologies/ZumIQ/samples/cliBridge/README.md

 The program will display a menu of feature to demonstrate.
 It will run the selected demonstration and then exit.

-Note that this program must be run on the ZumLink IPR from the developer environment, since it relies on running the **cliBridge** command directly in a new process.
+Note that this program must be run on the ZumIQ-enabled Z9-P Series radio from the developer environment, since it relies on running the **cliBridge** command directly in a new process.